V-prajit/Enpassant/Backend/gcloud/analyze-position/DEPLOY-STOCKFISH.md

-# Deploying Stockfish Analysis to Google Cloud
+# Deploying Analysis Functions to Google Cloud

-Follow these steps to deploy the Stockfish analysis service to Google Cloud.
+Follow these steps to deploy both Stockfish and Gemini analysis services to Google Cloud.

-## 1. Deploy the Cloud Run Service
+## 1. Deploy the Cloud Run Service for Stockfish

 First, deploy the Stockfish engine to Google Cloud Run: